| Appraisers and Assessors of Real

 maps of the jurisdiction that detail the property

+distribution of the jurisdiction.
 Appraisers and assessors write a detailed report of each

 appraisal.
 Writing these reports has become faster and